julibug/lorebook/README.md

 A web app for writers to organize their story worlds — characters, bestiary, outline, places and notes, with multi-book support and live sync across devices.

-> Built as a tool for working on my own vampire novel. 🦇

 ## ✨ Features

 - **Multiple books** — after signing in you pick a book from your list; books can be added, renamed or deleted, and each keeps fully separate data